 Internal Research and Development efforts are also supported through an active partnership policy, from basic research through clinical development.
 The Group's partnership philosophy stems from the recognition that Ipsen's R&D staff members are highly skilled in their fields but are a tiny fraction of the expertise available worldwide in the scientific community.
-Thus, it is essential to look for synergies between internal projects and skills and those of other leading-edge players in medical and pharmaceutical R&D in the context of a strongwilled open innovation policy.
+Thus, it is essential to look for synergies between internal projects and skills and those of other leading-edge players in medical and pharmaceutical R&D in the context of robust open innovation policy.

-At the research stage, the Group has established numerous academic collaborations with Massachusetts General Hospital, Dana-Farber Cancer Institute, Harvard Medical School, Boston Children's Hospital in Boston, U.S. MD Anderson Cancer Center in Houston, U.S. Stockholm University in Stockholm, Sweden, Université de Montréal in Montreal, Canada and in France with InnoBio 2, Inserm, Institut Gustave Roussy and Institut Curie.
+At the research stage, the Group has established numerous academic collaborations with Massachusetts General Hospital, Dana-Farber Cancer Institute, Harvard Medical School, Boston Children's Hospital in Boston, U.S. Stockholm University in Stockholm, Sweden, Université de Montréal in Montreal, Canada and in France with InnoBio 2, Inserm, Institut Gustave Roussy and Institut Curie.
 Since 2008, Ipsen has been involved in a long-term partnership with the prestigious Salk Institute (La Jolla, California) on basic research in areas of Ipsen's interest.
-The Group has also forged partnerships on specific projects with innovative biotechnology companies, thereby accessing new compounds and promising technologies for the discovery of new drug candidates.
+The Group has also forged partnerships on specific projects with innovative biotechnology companies, thereby accessing compounds and promising technologies for the discovery of new drug candidates.
+In July 2021, the Group entered into a research collaboration with Exicure to develop SNAs (spherical nucleic acids) as potential therapies for Huntington Disease and Angelman Syndrome.

 Ipsen is considering different ways to invest in innovation and in 2018 contributed to a venture capital fund investing in pre-IND (Investigational New Drug) to late clinical phase assets.
-In 2018, Ipsen also partnered with Arix Bioscience, MD Anderson and BioLabs.
+In 2018, Ipsen also partnered with Arix Bioscience and Biol abs.